wp-plugins/stripe-woocommerce-addon/readme.txt

 13. You can check for Testing Card No <a href="https://stripe.com/docs/testing" target="_blank" >Here</a>
 14. To pass public descriptor you can comment out 'statement_descriptor'  in charge creation.
 15. To prevent stripe receipt on billing email comment out 'receipt_email' from charge creation.
+16. **This plugin collects usage statistics for research purpose only It will not be shared by anyone.**

 == Changelog ==